Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Numerical Results

-Having established that the Z3000 \textit{Ansatz} represents the lowest-energy variational wavefunction (within the class of Gutzwiller-projected fermionic states) for all the system sizes investigated---and that the singlet pairing amplitudes characterizing it as well as the resulting energy gains remain size-consistent---we consider it as our starting $(p=0)$ state and improve thereupon by applying Lanczos steps.
-At $J_{s}/J_{d}=0.80$, the effect of two Lanczos steps for different cluster sizes is shown in Fig.~\ref{fig:lanczos} (see also Table~\ref{tab:en-lanczos} for the actual values of the energies of the Z3000 state).
-To refine the accuracy of the extrapolation, we also include the smaller-variance ViT data from Ref.~\onlinecite{Luciano-2024}.
-A zero-variance extrapolation is then performed via a quadratic fit of the six points (three VMC and three ViT), $E = E_{\rm ex} + \mathcal{A}\times\sigma^{2} + \mathcal{B}\times(\sigma^{2})^2$.
-The inclusion of the ViT data in the fit proves crucial in curing the apparent nonmonotonic behavior with system size in the zero-variance-extrapolated estimates of the ground-state energies (compare ``$\mathbb{Z}_{2}$ DSL extr.'' vs. ``$\mathbb{Z}_{2}$ DSL +ViT extr.'' in Fig.~\ref{fig:fss_ls}, and see Table~\ref{tab:methods} for the corresponding energies), thus enabling a reliable estimation in the thermodynamic limit.
 For our present purposes, the computationally demanding $p=2$ calculations have been performed only for the $L=6,8,10,12$, and $14$ clusters.
 It is worth emphasizing that this zero-variance extrapolation procedure yields size-consistent estimates of the energy per site for not only the ground state~\cite{Iqbal-2013,Iqbal-2016} but also excited states~\cite{Iqbal-2014}.
-In fact, it is well known that the Lanczos procedure (for a fixed $p$) becomes progressively inefficient upon increasing the system size, yet, the extrapolation remains accurate~\cite{Becca_2015}.
+In fact, it is well known that the L\'anczos procedure (for a fixed $p$) becomes progressively inefficient upon increasing the system size, yet, the extrapolation remains accurate~\cite{Becca_2015}.
 This can be observed from the gain in the energy and the variance with respect to $p=0$, which decreases with $L$ (see Fig.~\ref{fig:lanczos} and Table~\ref{tab:en-lanczos}), but the extrapolation is unaffected since the slope is essentially unchanged~\cite{Hu-2013,Iqbal-2016}.
 Indeed, our estimate of the ground-state energy on the $6\times6$ cluster is in excellent agreement with the exact result, and equal (within error bars) to the corresponding estimate from ViT~\cite{Luciano-2024} (see Fig.~\ref{fig:lanczos}(a) and Table~\ref{tab:methods}).
 Similarly, on the $8\times8$ and larger clusters, the estimate of the ground-state energy from VMC is equal (within error bars) to the ViT estimate (see Figs.~\ref{fig:lanczos}(b)--(e) and Table~\ref{tab:methods}).
 By using the ground-state energy estimates on different cluster sizes $(L=8, 10, 12, 14)$, we can also perform a finite-size extrapolation; see Fig.~\ref{fig:lanczos}(f).
 At $J_{s}/J_{d}=0.80$, our estimate for the energy per site of the infinite two-dimensional system is